Healthcare for International Students

 The NHS is the UK’s government-run health service, which provides treatment and healthcare for UK residents.
 Many NHS services are free of charge, such as consultations with a doctor, family planning and emergency treatment at NHS hospitals.
 However you will have to pay nominal charges for prescribed medicines.

 The following link provides an overview of the most common services provided by the NHS in England, such as emergency and urgent care, general practitioners (GPs) or dental services.
 Also get advice on how to access each service, do's and don’ts in emergencies and the costs involved (if any).

 Help with Healthcare costs

-If you are here to study for less than six months on a course that is not substantially funded by the UK Government and are from a country with which the UK does not hold a bilateral healthcare agreement, then you will be charged for all treatment you receive from the NHS except for emergency care
+If you are here to study for less than six months on a course that is not substantially funded by the UK Government and are from a country with which the UK does not hold a reciprocal healthcare agreement, then you will be charged for all treatment you receive from the NHS except for emergency care.

 Although treatment on the NHS is free at the point of delivery, there may still be some costs (for example, prescribed medicines).
 Sometimes these costs can be reclaimed, which should ease any added stress.
 The following pages explain in full detail how to claim the money to which you are entitled.
 Help with healthcare costs

 In order to use the NHS, you must first register with a doctor (also called a 'General Practitioner' or 'GP').
 GPs are doctors who are trained in diagnosing a wide range of health problems and are based in local offices called ‘surgeries’ or health centres